raineedust/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors
+# Rock, Paper, Scissors

-This is a simple, console-based **Rock, Paper, and Scissors** game.
+This is a simple, console-based **Rock, Paper, Scissors** game.

 ## Live Preview